 Smoked Duck is an old fashioned holiday main.
 But given its modern fanciful restaurant creations, is it complicated to make at home?
 I decided to take on the challenge and demystify this delicious waterfowl.
 An endeavor I deemed completely worth it.

 This simple smoked duck is so easy anyone can make it and have amazing results – even if it’s your first time working with the bird!
 It’s rubbed in a delicious holiday spice blend, smoked over hickory, and glazed with a sweet boozy mixture.
-It’s picture-perfect and wonderfully tasty!
+It’s a picture-perfect holiday dinner and wonderfully tasty!

 So here I have a recipe for you, even if it’s your first time smoking one!

-But where can I buy a whole duck?
+Where to buy a whole duck?

 An even more affordable way to enjoy roast duck

 Ok, there is a secret tip on buying duck if you want to save a few bucks.
-If you have an Asian market handy, then oftentimes you can find a “missing wing” duck.
+If you have an Asian market handy, then oftentimes, you can find a “missing wing” duck.
 Those are like the Rack sale or the imperfect La Creuset pans… Big savings for minor issues.

 In the case of duck, it isn’t like a missing turkey wing.
 A missing duck wing is just something that is really not going to be missed.
 They are tiny and don’t have much meat anyway.